A Projects Abroad volunteer collects data on a Diving and Marine Conservation volunteering project.

 A typical day as a Marine Conservation volunteer in Thailand

-A typical day in Thailand on the Conservation Project begins around 7am and ends at 4pm.
-Your day is packed with activities that benefit the local environment, and the community.
-You’ll have breakfast with the other volunteers and staff at base camp.
-Then, you’ll head out with Projects Abroad organised transport to your daily work.
+A typical day in Thailand on the Conservation Project begins around 7 am and ends at 4 pm.
+Your day is packed with activities that benefit the local environment and the community.
+You’ll have breakfast with the other volunteers at the Dive Shop restaurant.

 Two volunteers are seen diving and collecting samples whilst on their marine conservation work in Thailand with Projects Abroad.